 Why you should buy this: It’s fast, portable, affordable — and it even has a 256GB solid-state drive.

 Why we picked the Asus ZenBook 13 UX331UA:

 Asus has long been a top competitor in the budget space, but over the last five years, the company has upped its quality, resulting in fantastic systems across a range of prices.
-The ZenBook line has become the flagship, and the UX330UA — available for $750 (and often a bit less than that, on sale) — is the best value yet.
+The ZenBook line has become the flagship, and the brand new UX331UA — available for $800 — is the best value yet.

-You might not expect quality from a laptop that costs less than a new iPhone, but this ZenBook is a pleasant surprise.
-The newest ZenBook 13 enjoys the same all-metal unibody chassis is barely more than six-tenths of an inch thick and has shed half a pound to weigh in at two and a half pounds.
-The latest version even packs a surprising amount of horsepower into such a small and inexpensive package.
+You might not expect quality from a laptop that costs less than a new flagship iPhone, but this ZenBook is a pleasant surprise.
+The newest ZenBook 13 enjoys the same all-metal unibody chassis, and now it is barely more than half an inch thick and has shed half a pound to weigh in at two and a half pounds.
+The latest version packs in the same surprising amount of horsepower into its small and inexpensive package.
 Featuring an 8th-generation Intel Core i5 processor, the ZenBook easily outperforms its nearest competitors running last year’s hardware.

 Better still, the laptop is a real pleasure to use.
 It has an excellent keyboard — one of the best on a 13-inch laptop at this price.
 It also offers a spacious touchpad and a 1080p non-touch display with a matte coating that nearly eliminates glare.
 The display has been improved to offer extraordinary contrast no matter the price, along with an impressive increase in its color gamut.
-This isn’t a 2-in-1, so you won’t be swinging the ZenBook UX330UA’s display around for use as a tablet, but its focus on conventional use helps Asus offer this system at a budget price.
+This isn’t a 2-in-1, so you won’t be swinging the ZenBook 13 UX331UA’s display around for use as a tablet, but its focus on conventional use helps Asus offer this system at a budget price.